iggy-smart/voice-alt/female-voice-en.md

 # Intro
-This guide helps AMABs have female voice after puberty period.
+This self-teaching guide helps AMABs have female voice after puberty period.
 Only exercises.
 Guide based on SMART criteria (Almost all chapters).

 ## Our goals
 We gather all best in one place.
 Trying to give one step-by-step guide with voice examples